pyyupsk/yt-audio-cli/README.md

 Install FFmpeg using the instructions in [Requirements](#requirements).

 **"Video unavailable"**
 The video may be private, age-restricted, or region-locked.
+This is a limitation of the source site, not yt-dlp or this tool.

 **Download fails**
 Check your internet connection and verify the URL is correct.
+If the issue persists, ensure yt-dlp is up to date: `pip install -U yt-dlp`

 ## Metadata